Things to Avoid After Applying for a Mortgage

 If you apply for a new credit line—or even cosign on a loan—your credit score could be negatively affected.
 Your loan officer can check your credit part during the application process.
 When you open a new line of credit with a new financial channel, your credit score can often experience a dip.

 Opening a new line of credit after applying for a mortgage can affect your mortgage qualification or increase the interest rate you receive.

 A large cash deposit will worry a loan underwriter as it may indicate that you’ve borrowed money and therefore increased your debt-to-ratio income.
 After applying for a mortgage, stay away from making any deposits into your account that doesn’t have a clear paper trail.
 Your paycheck or any other reported income is acceptable.

 Transfers between your account are okay as a loan officer can see where the money came from.
 However, avoid depositing sums over $1,000 to ensure you don’t affect your approval.

 Your credit history plays a crucial role in determining your ability to pay back a loan in the eyes of a loan officer.
 If you close a credit account, you end that credit history and reduce the amount of overall credit history you hold.
 If you close a credit card, you lower the amount of credit you have available, thereby increasing your credit utilization ratio.

 After applying for a mortgage, you should not close any of your accounts to ensure you maintain your history and credit utilization ratio.

 If You Need, Get Help From The Experts

 Applying for a mortgage is just the beginning of the home-buying process.
 There are still many things you need to do to make sure everything goes smoothly and that you end up with the home of your dreams.
-To help make this process as stress-free as possible, follow these tips from Anne Townes Real Estate experts about what you should avoid after applying for your mortgage.
+To help make this process as stress-free as possible, follow these tips from Anne Townes Team experts about what you should avoid after applying for your mortgage.
 And if you have any questions or concerns, don’t hesitate to contact us today.
 We’re here to help!